Azure/azure-devtestlab/RMTemplates/101-dtl-create-vm-builtin-user/README.md

 This template creates a new virtual machine in a DevTestLab instance.
 - No new user account is created during the VM creation.
-- We assume that the original VM template already contains a built-in user account.
+- We assume that the original custom image already contains a built-in user account.
 - We assume that this built-in account can be used to log into the VM after creation.